To use a model in the China (Beijing) region, go to the API key page for the China (Beijing) region

 enable_ssmlparameter totrueto enable SSML support.Then, send the text that contains SSML using the continue-task instruction.

-After you enable SSML support by setting the enable_ssml parameter to true, you can submit the complete text for synthesis in only one continue-task instruction.
+After you enable SSML support by setting the enable_ssml parameter to true, you must submit the complete text for synthesis in a single continue-task instruction.
 Multiple submissions are not supported.

 Interaction flow

 Messages sent from the client to the server are called instructions.
-The server returns two types of messages to the client: events in JSON format and binary audio streams.
+The server returns two types of messages to the client: JSON-formatted events and binary audio streams.

-The interaction flow between the client and the server is as follows:
+The following is the interaction flow between the client and the server:

 Establish a connection: The client establishes a WebSocket connection with the server.